 The Hamas movement welcomed the Turkish measures, considering them a natural reaction to the Israeli crime against the Mavi Marmara vessel and to Israel's consistent reluctance to bear the responsibilities for their crime and lift the siege on Gaza.
-Similarly, Hamas declared its rejection of the Palmer Report and described it as "unfair and unbalanced."21
+Similarly, Hamas declared its rejection of the Palmer Report and described it as "unfair and unbalanced."22

 Given the Turkish persistence, and in view of the changes in the region, Israel was obliged to apologise to Turkey on 22/3/2013 for the assault the Mavi Marmara.
 Erdoğan accepted Netanyahu's apology.
-In a phone call Netanyahu claimed that "the tragic consequences of the Mavi Marmara Flotilla were unintentional, and Israel regrets any injury or loss of life," and also "agreed to complete an agreement to provide compensation to the families of the victims," and added that "Israel had removed a number of restrictions upon the movement of citizens and goods in all the Palestinian territories, including the Gaza Strip."
+In a phone call Netanyahu claimed that "the tragic consequences of the Mavi Marmara flotilla were unintentional, and Israel regrets any injury or loss of life," and also "agreed to complete an agreement to provide compensation to the families of the victims," and added that "Israel had removed a number of restrictions upon the movement of citizens and goods in all the Palestinian territories, including the Gaza Strip."
 Then, the two agreed to normalize relations between their countries, and to return the Turkish ambassador to Tel Aviv and the Turkish ambassador to Ankara.
 Erdoğan added that his country would await concrete actions from Israel and would take practical steps during this stage.
-Netanyahu declared that the unravelling situation in Syria, and fears of al-Qaeda-affiliated militant groups resorting to the use of chemical weapons were the catalysts for such an apology in addition to the normalisation of Israeli-Turkish relations.22 in an interview with Israeli newspaper Yedioth Ahronoth on 6/10/2013 that "Israel apologized too late [and] some of our expectations were not yet met."
+Netanyahu declared that the unravelling situation in Syria, and fears of al-Qaeda-affiliated militant groups resorting to the use of chemical weapons were the catalysts for such an apology in addition to the normalisation of Israeli-Turkish relations.23

+Until the end of 2013, the general Turkish stance was dissatisfaction with Israeli failure to fulfil its commitments.
+Turkish President Abdullah Gül clarified in an interview with Israeli newspaper Yedioth Ahronoth on 6/10/2013 that "Israel apologized too late [and] some of our expectations were not yet met."
 A senior diplomatic advisor in Ankara told the same newspaper that "even though Israel agreed to pay, an agreement still has not been reached regarding how the payment will be implemented."
 It is noteworthy that another condition for the normalization of relations was not fulfilled, i.e., the removal of the Israeli blockade on GS.
-Hence, a breakthrough is not expected in the near future.23
+Hence, a breakthrough is not expected in the near future.24